McNamara84/grobi/README.md

    - Click "Run anyway"
    - This is a one-time warning

-**About SmartScreen Warning:**
-GROBI is an open-source project and the executable is not code-signed (commercial certificates cost €300-500/year).
-Windows SmartScreen shows a warning for unsigned executables.
-This is expected and safe - the application is built automatically via GitHub Actions and the source code is publicly available for inspection.

-### Requirements for Standalone EXE
+**Requirements:**
 - Windows 10 or 11 (64-bit)
 - ~25 MB disk space
 - Internet connection for DataCite API

+### 🍎 macOS Application

+Download the native macOS application bundle!

+**Quick Start:**
+1. Download `GROBI-vX.X.X-macOS.dmg` from the latest release
+2. Open the DMG file
+3. Drag GROBI.app to your Applications folder
+4. **On first launch:**
+   - macOS Gatekeeper will block the app (not code-signed)
+   - Go to **System Settings** → **Privacy & Security**
+   - Click **"Open Anyway"** next to the GROBI warning
+   - Or: Right-click GROBI.app → **"Open"** → Confirm
+   - This is a one-time process

+**Requirements:**
+- macOS 10.15 (Catalina) or later
+- Intel or Apple Silicon Mac
+- ~30 MB disk space
+- Internet connection for DataCite API

+### ℹ️ About Security Warnings

+GROBI is an open-source project and the executables are not code-signed:
+- **Windows**: Code signing certificates cost €300-500/year
+- **macOS**: Requires Apple Developer Program membership ($99/year)
+- The application is built automatically via GitHub Actions
+- All source code is publicly available for inspection
+- Security warnings are expected and safe to bypass

 ## Installation from Source